MAaJIi/light-currency-converter/README.markdown

         $('textarea').( {outputDelimiter: ','} );

-* CSS class to style the tagify div a
+* CSS class to style the tagify div and ta